-While most schools established their new school year calendar prior to the pandemic, GUSD will stand ready to revise start dates if needed depending upon what is allowed by our state and local health officials.
-This plan describes what protocols will be followed in order to open our school during the COVID-19 pandemic.
-District superintendent will provide weekly updates to staff and the community on a start date for when schools are to open and will be communicated at a later date.
+While most schools established their new school year calendar prior to the pandemic, GUSD will stand ready to adjust dates as needed depending upon what is allowed by our state and local health officials.
+This plan describes what protocols will be followed in order to reopen our schools during the COVID-19 pandemic.
+District superintendent will provide weekly updates to staff and the community and communicate regularly.